iperov/DeepFaceLive/doc/user_faq/user_faq.md

 </td></tr>
 <tr><td colspan=2 align="left">

-1. If you are novice, learn all about DeepFaceLab https://mrdeepfakes.com/forums/thread-guide-deepfacelab-2-0-guide
+If you are novice, learn all about DeepFaceLab https://mrdeepfakes.com/forums/thread-guide-deepfacelab-2-0-guide

-2. Gather 5000+ samples of your face with various conditions using webcam which will be used for Live.
+Gather 5000+ samples of your face with various conditions using webcam which will be used for Live.
 The conditions are as follows: different lighting, different facial expressions, head direction, eyes direction, being far or closer to the camera, etc. Sort faceset by best to 2000.

-3. Train the pretrained model, where src faceset is the celebrity and dst faceset is your faceset.
+> Using SAEHD model.

+res:224, WF, archi:liae-udt, ae_dims:512, e_dims:64, d_dims:64, d_mask_dims:32, eyes_mouth_prio:Y, blur_out_mask:Y, uniform_yaw:Y, lr_dropout:Y, random_hsv_power:0.1, batch:8.
+Others by default.

+Make a backup before every stage !

+1) train +500.000 with RTM WF faceset from the torrent as dst, deleting inter_AB.npy every 100k (save, delete, continue run)

+2) train +500.000

+3) place your faceset to dst

+4) do not delete anything, continue train +500.000

+5) random_warp:OFF, train +500.000

+6) enable gan 0.1 gan_dims:32, train +300.000

-4. export the model in .dfm format for use in DeepFaceLive.
+7. export the model in .dfm format for use in DeepFaceLive.
 You can also try ordering a deepfake model from someone in Discord or forum.

 </td></tr>
 <tr><td colspan=2 align="center">